+Jean-Wilner Alexandre

+Assistant Professor

+Economics & Finance

+(973) 877-3199

+ialexan5@essex edu

-Jean-Wilner Alexandre Assistant Professor Economics & Finance (973) 877-3199 jalexan5@essex.edu Raquel Pernia Associate Professor Accounting (973) 877-3095 pernia@essex.edu Germaine Albuquerque Assistant Professor/ Acting Chair Business Division (973) 877-4423 albuquer@essex.edu
+Raquel Pernia Associate Professo Accounting (973) 877-3095 Germaine Albuquerque Assistant Professor/ Acting Chair Business Division (973) 877-4423 albuquer@essex.edu

 Bloomberg Terminals are a modern icon of financial markets used by more than 325,000 of the world's most influential decision makers.
 ECC now has full access to this real-time financial market data from Bloomberg as do top business and financial industry experts, such as historical data, market moving news, and analytics.
 This enables students to become familiar with tools used in financial services, and reinforces classroom theories, while faculty can use to further their own research.